Project Development and Reporting - Project Outcomes

 Outcome Information Needs During the Project Life Cycle

-We ask PIs to provide information on outcomes at several stages in the lifecycle of projects.
-During the project approval phase, PIs are asked to describe the anticipated outcomes of proposed projects.
-For active projects, PIs are asked to report on actual outcomes.
-Specific instructions accompany proposal and reporting forms, but PIs should understand the interrelationships of the many requests for outcome information during the project life cycle.
+We ask PDs to provide information on outcomes at several stages in the lifecycle of projects.
+During the project approval phase, PDs are asked to describe the anticipated outcomes of proposed projects.
+For active projects, PDs are asked to report on actual outcomes.
+Specific instructions accompany proposal and reporting forms, but PDs should understand the interrelationships of the many requests for outcome information during the project life cycle.
 This can save you significant time over the course of the project, improve your outcome reporting, and help the station fulfill its reporting requirements.

-The station’s project proposal format is designed to make it easy for you to simply copy and paste text blocks from your proposal into initial USDA electronic forms.
-The outcome statement in your proposal serves as the non-technical summary required for the form AD416, which initiates the project, and as the base text for the outcome entry in the first annual progress report.
+The station’s project proposal format is designed to make it easy for you to simply copy and paste text blocks from your proposal into the REEport system.
+REEport is the USDA-National Institute of Food and Agriculture’s singular grant and formula project reporting system building on and replacing the CRIS web forms system.
+The outcome statement in your proposal serves as the outcomes entry in the project initiation report and as the base text for the accomplishments entry in the annual progress report.